Skip to main content Skip to secondary navigation

 • Group projects & collaboration are OK and might excite students, but be clear about division of labor & assessment

-Notation students are the primary audience
+Notation students are the primary audience, though open to all students

-• Appeal to NSC & NCR students
+• Consider the NSC & NCR students as a key audience

 • Make sure creative projects aren't too much work

-Community Partner Engagement
+Consider incorporating Community Partner Engagement

 • Students are interested in connecting with communities in the real world and getting beyond the bubble